syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Cell-Types/How-to-Control-the-Number-of-Visible-Items-in-a-Combo-Box-Cell.md

 #### Example

+{% tabs %}
 {% highlight c# %}

-private void grid_CurrentCellShowingDropDown(object sender, GridCurrentCellShowingDropDownEventArgs e)
+private void grid_CurrentCellShowingDropDown(object sender, GridCurrentCellShowingDropDownEventArgs e) {

-{

     GridControlBase grid = sender as GridControlBase;
     if(grid != null)
     {
         GridCurrentCell cc = grid.CurrentCell;
         GridComboBoxCellRenderer cr = cc.Renderer as GridComboBoxCellRenderer;

-//Sets number of visible items for comboboxes in Row 6 as 4, Row 4 as 7, Row 2 as 10 , and so on.

-            if(cc != null)
+		//Sets number of visible items for comboboxes in Row 6 as 4, Row 4 as 7, Row 2 as 10 , and so on. if(cc != null)
         {
             if(cc.RowIndex == 6)
                  ((GridComboBoxListBoxPart)cr.ListBoxPart).DropDownRows = 4;
             else if(cc.RowIndex == 4)
                  ((GridComboBoxListBoxPart)cr.ListBoxPart).DropDownRows = 7;
             else if(cc.RowIndex == 2)
                  ((GridComboBoxListBoxPart)cr.ListBoxPart).DropDownRows = 10;
             else ((GridComboBoxListBoxPart)cr.ListBoxPart).DropDownRows = 6;
         }
     }
 }

 {% endhighlight %}

 {% highlight vbnet %}

 Private Sub Grid_CurrentCellShowingDropDown(sender As Object, e As GridCurrentCellShowingDropDownEventArgs)
     Try
         Dim grid As GridControlBase = sender
         Dim cc As GridCurrentCell = grid.CurrentCell
         If cc.Renderer Is GetType(GridComboBoxCellRenderer) Then
             Dim cr As GridComboBoxCellRenderer = cc.Renderer

 			'Sets number of visible items for comboboxes in Row 6 as 4, Row 4 as 7, Row 2 as 10 , and so on.
             If cc.RowIndex = 6 Then
                 CType(cr.ListBoxPart, GridComboBoxListBoxPart).DropDownRows = 4
             ElseIf cc.RowIndex = 4 Then
                 CType(cr.ListBoxPart, GridComboBoxListBoxPart).DropDownRows = 7
             ElseIf cc.RowIndex = 2 Then
                 CType(cr.ListBoxPart, GridComboBoxListBoxPart).DropDownRows = 10
             Else
                 CType(cr.ListBoxPart, GridComboBoxListBoxPart).DropDownRows = 6
             End If
         End If
     Catch
     End Try
 End Sub

 {% endhighlight %}
+{% endtabs %}